 2) Getting to Monte, and whether to bother with the cable car

 Side note – If you are travelling before 5 April 2026, plan on the bus or taxi anyway.
-Monte Palace lists the cable car as temporarily closed for maintenance until that date.
+The cable car is temporarily closed for maintenance until then.

 Top tip – book your ticket online to skip the queue!